vraj1551/dsa-by-days/Week 1/Day 3/notes.md

 By now, sliding window feels familiar.
 But today I realized:

 👉 **Sliding window doesn't always mean a fixed-size window.**
-👉 Sometimes, you’re "extending" the window until a condition breaks (like sum > k), and then shrinking it.

 Also learned:
 - Sometimes **sliding window isn’t the best tool** — we need to think in terms of **prefix sums + HashMap** when we care about sum values over time.